Good Debt vs. Bad Debt - Yolo Federal Credit Union Skip to main content

 As you review your current debt and find that you have more bad debt than good, don’t worry!
 There are many ways to improve your good-to-bad debt ratio.
 Let a Yolo Federal representative help you find a path to financial freedom.
 Whether it’s debt consolidation to our Visa Gold Credit Card or a refinance to a lower interest rate on your Auto or Home Loan, our team of local experts will look for the solution (or solutions) to make your life easier.
 Schedule an appointment to get started today.

-We proactively work to protect members against fraud.
-All of our Debit and Credit Cards come with ID Navigator through NortonLifeLock™ to help protect you against identity theft.
+We closely monitor for potential fraud and proactively work to protect members.
+Click "Learn More" for information about Fraud Text Alerts.
 If you suspect fraud or have questions, please call, schedule an appointment, or click on Let's chat! to speak with a Yolo FCU representative.

 Learn More